-To give a short answer first, we could generally say that an oven style air fryer is more suited to cooking larger quantities of food and would better suit dehydrating food.
-A basket style is generally better for someone with a smaller kitchen, who wants to be able to easily carry their air fryer around or store it in a cupboard.
+To give a short answer first, we could generally say that an oven style air fryer has an ‘oven style’ form factor that is more suited to cooking larger quantities of food and would better suit dehydrating food.
+A basket or bucket style is generally better for someone with a smaller kitchen, who wants to be able to easily carry their air fryer around or store it in a cupboard.
+As they are more compact, some people believe they are also more intense and output crispier food as a result.

 With that out of the way, let’s dive into the finer details!!